Yoga is a Way of Life. by Arielle Leon

 Read More

-Drop the DRAMA, live your DHARMA. by Arielle Rabier
+Drop the DRAMA, live your DHARMA. by Arielle Leon

 It is clear to me now, more then ever, that I am living my life's purpose.
 Whether I'm practicing yoga or teaching, every time I return to my mat I recognize my soul's reason for being on this planet.